opensafely/documentation/docs/actions-scripts.md

 !!! note
     The template sets up `cohortextractor` command to produce `csv.gz` outputs.
-    This is the current recommended output format, as csv files compress well, and this reduces both storage requirements and improves job execution times on the backend.
+    This is the current recommended output format, as CSV files compress well, and this reduces both storage requirements and improves job execution times on the backend.

-    If you need to view the raw csv data locally, you can unzip with `opensafely unzip input.csv.gz`.
+    If you need to view the raw CSV data locally, you can unzip with `opensafely unzip input.csv.gz`.

 === "Python"

     ```python
-    # read compressed csv output from cohortextractor
+    # read compressed CSV output from cohortextractor
     pd.read_csv("output/input.csv.gz")

     # write compressed feather file